webbrandon/mc/README.md

 Steps can apply the `mc-env`, `mc-prompts` and `mc-templates` api.
 The `mc-templates` api will be applied as the reserved _template_ and its default flow position.

 **Using scripts**
 You can use any shell available to the operating environment.
 Be sure to set the shebang in the first line of a script to specify the shell you are targeting.

+Recommendation:
-Using exit codes is recommended to order identify failures.
+- Use exit codes to identify failures in a script.
+- Apply the Unix Philosophy and keep scripts modular and stateless.

 **Commandline with mc-steps**
 ```bash